nextflow-io/website/content/blog/2020/cli-docs-release.md

 This allows users to run a specific sub-workflow or a section of their entire workflow script.
 For more information, refer to the [implicit workflow](https://www.nextflow.io/docs/latest/dsl2.html#implicit-workflow) section of the documentation.

-Also, as for version 20.09.1-edge, you can specify a pipeline script other than `main.nf` using the command line option `-main-script`.
+Additionally, as of version 20.09.1-edge, you can specify the script in a project to run other than `main.nf` using the command line option
+`-main-script`.

     $ nextflow run http://github.com/my/pipeline -main-script my-analysis.nf